Decoder-Kumaran/Python-Module---1/Datatypes-Character Literals.md

 ## Result:

-Thus, The Python program that prints the characters `'T'` and `'a'` using character literals is verified.
+Thus, The Python program that prints the characters `'T'` and `'a'` using character literals was executed successfully.